Skip Navigation

 The first slaves arrived in Virginia around 1619, and slavery existed in America for the next 250 years.
 Africans made up the largest number of migrants to the New World during the colonial era, especially during the eighteenth century.
 During the four centuries of the Atlantic slave trade, an estimated 11 million Africans were transported to North and South America.

 In the United States, slaves had no rights.
-According to the Constitution, a slave was considered three-fifths of a person--so every 5 slaves were counted as 3 people.
 A slave could be bought and sold just like a cow or horse.
 Slaves had no say in where they lived or who they worked for.
 They had no representation in government.
 Slaves could not own property and were not allowed to learn or be taught how to read and write.

 Sample some of the following activities to learn more about slavery in America.